Foso/KotlinCompilerPluginExample/Readme.md

 ## Introduction 🙋‍♂️

 This is an example project that shows how to create a Kotlin Compiler Plugin.
-At compile time a gradle plugin will trigger the compiler plugin.The plugin will print "Hello from" and the name of the file that is being compiled, as a compiler warning to the terminal log.
+At compile time a gradle plugin will trigger the compiler plugin.
+The plugin will print "Hello from" and the name of the file that is being compiled, as a compiler warning to the terminal log.

 <p>
     <img src ="https://raw.githubusercontent.com/Foso/JK_KotlinCompilerPluginHelloWorld/master/docs/screenshot.png" />